cfoellmann/translation-toolkit/readme.txt

 1. Translate your resources using 'Manage' menu at new 'Localization' sub menu

 == Changelog ==

+= Version 1.99.11 =
+* Bugfix: IDNA support requires now PHP 5.2.1 or higher, not longer possible at lower PHP versions to support IDN
+* Bugfix: avoid PHP serialization warnings at low memory mode scanning
+* Bugfix: avoid warnings for not registered locale abbreviations
+* Bugfix: if used mbstring.func_overload at php.ini with at least mode 2 containing, the plugin didn't work as expected.

 = Version 1.99.10 =
 * Feature: detection of plugins with code created textdomains, but with warning